A Visit to Isha Foundation, Coimbatore

 A similar Theerthakund (holy dip) is there for ladies too which is called Chandrakund and is located in the premises of the Dhyanalinga temple complex.

 In order to enhance the effect of meditation, one can take a dip in the Suryakunda (for males) or Chandrakund (for females).
-These Theerthakund’s are energy pools that are supposed to melt away your karmic blocks.
+These Theerthakunds are energy pools that are supposed to melt away your karmic blocks.

-4..
-Linga Bhairavi Temple
+3. Linga Bhairavi Temple

 Isha Foundation Special programs

-1. Inner Engineering Workshop – This is a 3-7 day intensive program, offered either in a traditional class setting or online.
-It provides the opportunity to re-engineer oneself through the inner science of yoga.
-Guided meditations and the Shambhavi –Mahamudra practice
+This is a 3-7 day intensive program, in a traditional class setting as well as online.
+Hence, you get the opportunity to re-engineer yourself through the inner science of yoga.
+Guided meditations and the Shambhavi –Mahamudra practice.

-2. Hatha Yoga This is 21 day residential program
+This is a 21-day residential program

-3. Yoga for children – 3 days program
+3. Yoga for children

-Advanced Programs of Isha foundation
+Advanced Programs of Isha Foundation

 Shoonya Intensive – Conducted as a 4-day residential program.

-Hatha yoga teacher training certificate program – This is 21 week intensive in-house program.
+Hatha yoga teacher training certificate program

 For more information or clarification, feel free to write to me.